 The Oil and Gas Law Review: United Kingdom

-The oil and gas industry in the UK is in a period of transition – while continuing to address the realities of the UK continental shelf (UKCS) as a mature and complex basin, the industry is also adapting to a net zero future, which has been accelerated by effects of the covid-19 pandemic.2 These factors have shaped trends in the UK oil and gas industry's transactional and operating landscapes in recent times, as well as informing a number of recent legislative developments – in particular relating to innovation and 'decarbonisation' initiatives.
+The oil and gas industry in the UK is in a period of transition.
+While continuing to address the realities of the UK continental shelf (UKCS) as a mature and complex basin and the operational and financial challenges resulting from the covid-19 pandemic, the industry continues to adapt and play a pivotal role in helping to deliver a net zero future through energy transition initiatives such as emission reduction targets, carbon capture, usage and storage (CCUS) and hydrogen.2 These factors have shaped trends in the UK oil and gas industry's transactional and operating landscapes in recent times, as well as informing a number of recent legislative developments – in particular relating to innovation and 'decarbonisation' initiatives.

-In May 2020, the UK Oil & Gas Authority (OGA) launched a consultation to amend its formal 'maximising economic recovery' (MER UK) strategy (described in more detail below) noting the vital role that the industry has to play in the energy transition while continuing to ensure that energy demand is met, both in the UK and globally for at least the medium term.3 The UKCS still represents a significant resource in terms of both current production and future potential.4 In 2019, production from the UKCS accounted for 63 per cent of the UK's oil and gas demand5 and it is estimated that 4 billion barrels oil equivalents (boe) is yet to be discovered in the UKCS.6
+The revised Oil & Gas Authority (OGA) Strategy came into force on 11 February 2021, which amended the 'maximising economic recovery' (MER UK) strategy (described in more detail below) to ensure that energy demand is met while ensuring an orderly energy transition and reducing reliance on imports.3 The UKCS still remains fiscally competitive with material new discoveries.4 In 2020, production from the UKCS accounted for 70 per cent of the UK's oil and gas demand5 and it is estimated that there are potentially 5.2 billion barrels oil equivalents (boe) yet to be discovered in the UKCS as at the end of 2019.6

-As part of the MER UK strategy, the OGA has encouraged an approach of 'right assets, right hands' – ensuring that assets (as investment opportunities) are in the most appropriate hands as a key enabler in the drive to maximise economic recovery.
-In the last five years, 35 per cent of the current production has changed hands and deal activity during 2019 was similar to 2018 with total M&A spend reaching approximately US$5.6 billion.
-M&A activity has slowed down in the first half of 2020 because of the declining oil price and the effect of the covid-19 pandemic, with the value of UKCS upstream deals announced in the first half of 2020 being approximately US$450 million.7 A variety of transactions occurred across all stages of the upstream oil and gas life cycle, including exploration prospects, pre-development opportunities, producing fields and late-life assets.
+Deal activity slowed down in 2020, with total mergers and acquisitions (M&A) spend decreasing from approximately US$5.6 billion in 2019 to approximately US$4.2 billion in 2020.7 However, there are some encouraging signs emerging in 2021, with over £3 billion of new acquisitions announced in the first half of 2021, showing that investors are still being attracted to opportunities in the UKCS despite the challenges faced by the industry.8 A variety of transactions have occurred across all stages of the upstream oil and gas life cycle, including exploration prospects, pre-development opportunities, producing fields and late-life assets.
 Recent transactions have resulted in a more diverse ownership landscape on the UKCS and a significant trend that has developed is the increasing proportion of assets, production and investment opportunities that have been acquired by private equity-backed companies.
-Infrastructure investors have increased their exposure to the midstream across various asset classes including pipelines, storage and LNG.
+Infrastructure investors have increased their exposure to the midstream across various asset classes including pipelines, storage and liquefied natural gas (LNG).

 Legal and regulatory framework